varma20mis7041/React-Hooks-Assignments/001-Unlock/Readme.md

 ## How to Use

 Simply click the provided buttons to toggle between the locked and unlocked states of the device.
 Visual cues and text will guide you through the process.

-Feel free to incorporate this information into your app documentation or README.md file.